Yara1604/InnovNation_Hackathon/README.md

 2. Highlighted text extraction (Yellow & Green highlights)
 3. Placing the highlighted & regular text in a word document

-In order to run this prototype you will need these packages: easyocr cv2 numpy docx
+In order to run this prototype you will need these packages:<br/>
-docx.shared
-spellchecker
+(easyocr, cv2, numpy, docx, docx.shared, spellchecker, docx.enum.text)